 * Chickpea Rice Pilaf– slightly less spiced than Mejadra

-Originally published December 2014, updated with fresh stories, fresh photos and a recipe video!
+Originally published December 2014, updated with fresh photos and an improved recipe video!

 Arabian Feast Menu

-Here is a summary of the Arabian Feast Menu that I shared 2 years ago!
+Here is a summary of the Arabian Feast Menu that I shared back in 2015.
 I haven’t updated all the recipes yet – I’ll get to them eventually!

 For the Men to Grill: Lamb Koftas, Chicken Shawarma (this recipe)